3 Critical Steps to Keep Your Church, Ministry, or School Stay on Mission

 3. For candidates applying for leadership positions, include a requirement to list biblical support for each line of the statement of faith.

-Obviously, these first two steps will take the applicant considerable time.
+Obviously, steps two and three will take the applicant considerable time.
 But they will also help unqualified candidates to self-select out, as those candidates likely won’t want to bother with such laborious steps.
 Implementing these steps will also give the hiring team a snapshot of how deeply the candidate has thought through the finer points of the Christian worldview.

 4. Add strategic interview or application questions that will bring the applicant’s beliefs about progressive themes to the surface.
 Here are five questions to consider: